dev-bootcamp-2019/final-project-SuperSuperSingh/README.md

 At the current state of the codebase with simplified functionality, a contract owner takes precedence in the login hierarchy, and therefore cannot log in as an administrator, store owner or shopper.
 The same applies to administrators and store owners in their respective ranking.

+Metamask will generally open a confirmation window upon every state-changing transaction (most button clicks), but if it does not, click on the Metamask extension icon to confirm.

 **A note on error handling**

 Errors that originate from the contract, such as access rights, incorrect deposits, and empty inputs can be viewed in the console.
 To access the console, right click on the web page and select "inspect", or similar.